A very popular fitness activity called European Nordic walking increases the health of patients with heart failure, a new small study.

 Nordic Walking, people walking on a stick and move your hand in a motion similar to a ski.
 Form of rapid growth in the European sport that is safe for older patients.

 Aerobic exercise will improve the quality of life of patients with heart failure and reduce the risk of hospitalization, but many patients with heart failure is difficult to implement.

-A new study, which included 12 heart failure patients, concluded that Nordic walking enables these patients to boost safely the intensity of their exercise and to gain additional heart/lung benefits over normal walking.
+The new study, which included 12 patients with heart failure, found that Nordic walking allows patients to safely increase the intensity of your workout and subsequent heart / lung benefits within normal walking.

-The study findings were scheduled for presentation in May 2012 at the Heart Failure Congress in Belgrade, Serbia, which is the annual meeting of the Heart Failure Association of the European Society of Cardiology.
+The research findings were presented this month at Heart Failure Congress in Belgrade, Serbia, which is the annual meeting of the Heart Failure Association of the European Society of Cardiology.

-Because the study was very small and the findings were presented at a medical meeting, the data and conclusions should be considered preliminary until published in a peer-reviewed medical journal.
+Because the study was too small and the results were presented at medical meetings, data and conclusions should be considered early to publish in peer-reviewed medical journals.